Research Projects

 Laura Mendoza

-Laura is a first-year from Miami, Florida intending to major in psychology and minor in women's, gender, and sexuality studies.
-On campus, Laura is a POSSE scholar and a member of S.I.S.T.E.R.S and Mi Gente Latina.
+Laura is a senior from Miami, Florida majoring in psychology and minoring in Latin American studies.
+On campus, Laura is a POSSE scholar and the secretary of S.I.S.T.E.R.S.
+A fun fact about her is that she was born in Colombia!

 PUBLICATIONS

-A few sample publications are below.
+A few sample publications, which report findings from data collected in the Developing Moral Values Lab, are below.
 The asterisks signify undergraduate coauthors.
-For a complete list, please visit Prof. Rottman's faculty page or his personal website.
+For a complete list, please visit Prof. Rottman's personal website.

 {PDF} White, C. J. M., Schaller, M., Abraham, E.*, & Rottman, J. (2022).
 Navigating between punishment, avoidance, and instruction: The form and function of responses to moral violations varies across adult and child transgressors.
 Cognition, 223, 105048.